djangoindia/djangoindia.org/contributing.md

 4. **Create a New Branch**
    - From the main branch, create a new branch named after the issue number.
 For example, if the issue number is 24, you can name your branch `issue_24`.
-   - Use the following commands:
+   - Use the following commands(assuming you are on main branch):
      ```sh
-     git checkout main
      git pull origin main
      git checkout -b issue_24
      ```